 Marginal cost is the opportunity cost of producing one more unit of a good or service.
-The magnitude of the slope of the PPF is the marginal cost of a unit of the good measured on the x-axis.
+Along a PPF marginal cost is reflected in the absolute value of the slope of the PPF.
+In particular, the magnitude of the slope of the PPF is the marginal cost of a unit of the good measured along the x-axis.
 As the magnitude of the slope changes moving along the PPF, the marginal cost changes.